hiveintelligencexyz/twitter-ghostwriter-hive/README.md

-# Twitter AI Agent Powered by Hive Intelligence
+# Twitter AI Agent Ghostwriter Powered by Hive Intelligence

-This project is a Twitter AI Agent that interacts with the Twitter API and Hive Intelligence API to post tweets on behalf of user.
+This project is a Twitter AI Agent Ghostwriter that interacts with the Twitter API and Hive Intelligence API to post tweets on behalf of user.

 ## Prerequisites